Skip to content

 """

-Create a Device object with a window shape (hollow square).
+Create a Device object with a window shape (hollow rectangle).

 Parameters